 6. Cheer a Football Game at Camp Nou in Barcelona

 By Džangir Kolar of Dr Jam Travels | Facebook

-In Barcelona, a special experience would be watching a football/soccer game at Camp Nou.
+In Barcelona, it’s a special experience to watch a football/soccer game at Camp Nou.

 - The 1982 FIFA World Cup